RotorHazard/RotorHazard/doc/Plugins.md

 ## Development

 At minimum, a plugin must contain an `initialize()` function within its `__init__.py` file.
-From there, the plugin author has a lot of freedom to work with RotorHazard's internal functions and data.
-Plugins can register *handlers* to various hooks within the system to run its code.
+A plugin may assign functions to *standard events* or register *handlers* to various hooks within the system to run its code.

 ### Initialize Function

-RotorHazard calls a plugin's `initialize()` function early during server startup.
-This function should not be used to add behaviors, but to register handlers where behavior will be applied.
-RotorHazard passes various utilities which may be of use in your plugin through named arguments.
+RotorHazard calls a plugin's `initialize()` function early during server startup. _This function should not be used to add behaviors directly_, but to register handlers where behavior will be called.
+RotorHazard provides utilities here through named arguments:

-- `events` (EventManager): Allows registering *handlers* to *events* to run code at the appropriate times.
-See [Standard Events](#standard-events)
+- `events` (EventManager): Allows registering *handlers* to *events* to run code at the appropriate times; see [Standard Events](#standard-events)
-- `rhapi` (RHAPI): Allows interfacing with the timer's API for working with data and frontend UI.
-See [RHAPI](RHAPI.md)
+- `rhapi` (RHAPI): Allows interfacing with the timer's API for working with data and frontend UI; see [RHAPI](RHAPI.md)

-For example, a controller for actions might register events like this:
+For example, a plugin might register events to be run at startup like this:
 ```
 from eventmanager import Evt

 def initialize(**kwargs):
-    if 'events' in kwargs:
-        kwargs['events'].on(Evt.ACTIONS_INITIALIZE, 'action_builtin', register_handlers, {}, 75)
+    kwargs['events'].on(Evt.STARTUP, 'my_plugin_event', my_startup_function, {}, 75)
 ```

-If you have code you would like run during startup, you may bind it to the `Evt.STARTUP` event.

 ### RHAPI